Bukharney/ProjectTradeKub/README.md

 The following technologies are used in ProjectTradeKub:

 - React.js for the front-end
-- Node.js and Express for the back-end
+- Python for the back-end
-- MongoDB for the database
+- PosegreSQL for the database
-- Stripe for payment integration

 ## Installation